15 SMART Goals Examples for Your Nursing Career

 A: Attainable

-Goals that aren’t attainable often lead to frustration.
+Goals that aren’t attainable often to frustration.
 When creating a goal, examine your current life situation and aim for objectives that aren’t beyond your reach.
 Otherwise, failure can be discouraging.

 Imagine setting a goal to get a nursing job in the most elite private hospital right after graduation.
 Although not impossible, it’s doubtful that a person can master everything it takes to become a highly skilled nurse practitioner so early in their career.